 Commentaries can be useful for “getting your bearings” on a particular book or passage, but should not be a substitute for your own work (in my opinion).

 I usually start by searching commentaries for background, historical and archeological evidence — which they typically do really well.
-Then do my own work and come back to commentaries when I’ve started to reach some conclusions and want to see what others think.
-Commentaries can also get you thinking when you hit a dead end and don’t know what step to take next in your study.
+Then I do my own study, generate a list of questions to answer.
+When I get stuck on the questions or want to see what others think, I come back to commentaries.
+Sometimes that generates more questions, and sometimes that confirms answers.
+I also turn to commentaries which I hit a “dead end” and don’t know what step to take next.
+(I call that “study block”, like writer’s block.)

 My commentary rules: